 St. Mary's Response to Covid-19

-For the safety and well being of our parishioners and local community, the church will be closed and all activities are cancelled until further notice.
+For the safety and well being of our parishioners and local community, the church will be open at a limited capacity.
 However, in an effort to maintain a balanced spiritual life we are doing our best to offer online resources.
 Please see below for updates.

 Services will be streamed during their normally scheduled times through Facebook live: